-Picture this: a 2-way sync between Exchange calendars and LibCal spaces, so that reservations you make via Exchange will automatically block off availability in the Spaces module, and reservations made via Spaces are automatically pushed to Exchange!
-Yup, we went there!
+LibCal allows you to set up a 2-way sync between Exchange calendars and LibCal spaces so that reservations you make via Exchange will automatically block off availability in the Spaces module, and reservations made via Spaces are automatically pushed to Exchange!
 This is a huge win for libraries with spaces that can be reserved both by the public (via LibCal) and by staff (via meeting requests in Exchange).
-Our new integration will keep your reservations in sync, no matter where a booking request originates.
-What's more, your LibCal platform will become a go-to place to get awesome statistics on the usage of your spaces and equipment from both sources.
-High-five for this big win!
+This integration will keep your reservations in sync, no matter where a booking request originates.

-Here’s another really cool thing about the Exchange support: it will make it even easier to integrate with touchscreen panels.
+Another benefit of the Exchange support: it will make it even easier to integrate with touchscreen panels.
 LibCal Spaces offers full read/write APIs for integration with these types of panels, and many of these panels already support integration with Exchange.
 This means you can potentially integrate LibCal Spaces with these types of panels, without having to do any custom coding.
-This new integration means that availability stays synchronized across all possible booking points, with minimal setup effort – totally amazing!!
+This integration means that availability stays synchronized across all possible booking points, with minimal setup effort.

 How it works

 This feature enables you to push new LibCal Space Bookings, updates to Bookings and Booking cancellations instantly to your Outlook/Exchange "Resources".
 Resource mailboxes can be included as resources in meeting requests, providing a simple and efficient way to manage the scheduling of resources for your organization.

 Appointments booked via your Spaces will show up, almost instantly, in your Outlook/Exchange Resource Calendar.
 This way, you'll know when an appointment has been scheduled, or cancelled, almost instantly.

 - Your Outlook Resource Calendar will contain the name and email address of the person who booked the space.